Andr3Carvalh0/KPN-iTV-Slackbot/README.md

 ##### Getting started

 Super easy!
 You just need to clone the repository 🙃.
-You can do it either manually or use the following command (don't forget to replace `$PORT` with the port number of your VPN/Stepping Stone):

-`curl -sSLO ec2-35-178-170-151.eu-west-2.compute.amazonaws.com/iTV.sh; sh iTV.sh -p $PORT -u https://gitlab.itvaas.prod.aws.kpn.com/app-squad/android_utilities`

 #### Configuration